cznewt/architect-api/README.rst

     mainframe.

 The The Architect project was started as part of my thesis "Visualization of cloud performace metrics".
+Now we explore the possible implications of combining the relational models of infrastructures with quantitative data that relates to it.

 Following figure shows high-level achitecture of Architect system.

 .. figure:: ./doc/source/static/scheme/high_level_arch.png
     :align: center